 |Best season:||September to November and March to May|

 Annapurna Base Camp Trek is a variety of terrain from lowland villages to the Glacier.
-This trekking also offers a fine opportunity to surround oneself without heaving to contend.
-Annapurna Base camp Trek is no Hesitation one of the outstanding trekking.
+This trekking also offers a fine opportunity to surround yourself with the beauty of the nature.
+Annapurna Base camp one of the outstanding trekking areas in Nepal.

-During the trekking, one can encounter with gorgeous lowlands to the wonderful high mountains.
-You can view the breathtaking scenes of the Annapurna range.
+During the trekking, one can encounter gorgeous lowlands as well as the wonderful high mountains.
+You can see the breathtaking scenes of the Annapurna range.
 Annapurna sanctuary trekking begins in the terraced foothills close to Pokhara.
-The Dhampus Ridge is the starting point and it passes through the Gurung villages of Landrung and Chomrong where we spend a night and then we pass through rhododendron and bamboo forests of Hinko Cave.
+The Dhampus Ridge is the starting point and it passes through the Gurung villages of Landrung and Chomrong, where we spend a night.
+Then we pass through Rhododendron and Bamboo forests of Hinko Cave.

-Slowly after seeing an excellent view of Annapurna South and Machapuchare, we climb high above the Modi Khola River, through the ‘gates’ of the Sanctuary.
-On the other side, we can see the views of mountains Machupuchare Base Camp, (3480m), and Annapurna Base Camp, (3900m).
-Annapurna Circuit Trek and Mardi Himal Trek are the best selling packages of Nepal Freelance Guide.
+Slowly after seeing an excellent view of Annapurna South and Machapuchhre, we climb high above the Modi Khola River, through the ‘gates’ of the Sanctuary.
+On the other side, we can see the views of Mountains, Machupuchare Base Camp, (3480m), and Annapurna Base Camp, (3900m).
+Annapurna Circuit Trek and Mardi Himal Trek are one of the the best selling packages of Nepal Freelance Guide.

 Annapurna sanctuary trekking is considered to be the best ways to explore Annapurna Himalayas from both sides as well with the perfect destination in Annapurna trekking region.
 This trek is an amazing lifetime experience which fits for adventure travelers with nature explores.

 Day 01:- Arrival in Kathmandu Tribhuban international airport (1,300m/4,264ft